RobnettSean22/email-archives/REPORT.md

 - [Single Email](#SingleEmail-Component)
 - [Multiple Email Bodies](#Multiple-Email-Bodies)

-## Layout
+## **Layout**

 To ease media query adjustments the layout uses Flex Box and percentages for sizing properties.
 Had a few issues adjusting the [React Date Picker](https://reactdatepicker.com/).
 Unfortunately I was unable to adjust the calendar color to coincide with the theme of the application.
 I’m sure there is a way to do so but I wasn’t to worried about it since it still flows well.
 Besides white and cream can go with any color.

-## Date Display
+## **Date Display**

-Working with the date and its display didn't take me as much time as I thought, using new Date and [moment()](https://momentjs.com/) assisted me in making it happen.
+Working with the date and its display didn't take as much time as I thought, using new Date and [moment()](https://momentjs.com/) I was able to smooth out the kinks.
 To display the Dates in three different formats I used a ternary and getFullYear(), new Date, moment().format() and moment().startDate() for the returns.

-_Converting the date from the data in to standard time format and toDateString changes it in to month and day.
+> _Converting the date from the data in to standard time format and toDateString changes it in to month and day format.
 (Thu Jul 2).
-The if the date does not match the current date or the current year then it will display in as YYYY/MM/DD.
+Then, if the date does not match the current date or the current year then it will display as YYYY/MM/DD.
-_
+> _

 ```js
 const stringDate = new Date(emails.date);